 - The right-hand does not always know what the left hand is doing.
 When our finance department exclusively manages recurring maintenance and renewal spending, or IT contracts are locked away with the lawyers, everyone loses relevant information critical to our IT planning.
 Compartmentalization is a HUGE waste of everyone’s time and limits our ability to lead effectively.

 - Inaccurate or missing records are costly.
 If we can’t track it, we can’t manage it.
 With maintenance and support, if we don’t know which contracts are renewing when and if the vendor records accurately match our active (in-service) units, we’ll get stuck paying high rates and possibly for equipment we no longer use.

 - Purchase decisions lack context.
 Suppose the procurement people negotiate contract renewal terms without input from the network administrator, who knows each asset’s health.
 Then our funds are wasted on unnecessary levels of support because of the limited context.

-THE SOLUTION TO THIS MESS IS MAINTENANCE OPTIMIZATION
+THE SOLUTION TO THIS MESS IS THIRD-PARTY MAINTENANCE OPTIMIZATION

-IT maintenance optimization transforms our reactive role into a proactive posture.
+IT maintenance and Third-Party Maintenance Optimization for IT Assets transforms our reactive role into a proactive posture.
 Instead of being controlled by the circumstances, we take charge of our costs for maintenance, support, and renewals by focusing on the related processes, people, principles, products, and platforms.

 We can finally create a realistically repeatable process to get ahead of our maintenance, renewals, and support needs by considering these three principles.